Hetbhanderi/MusicApp-in-Flutter/README.md

 ---

-✅ **Pro Tip:** The app can be further enhanced with playlists, search functionality, and dark mode support for a more complete music player experience.
+✅ **further enhancement:** The app can be further enhanced with playlists, search functionality, and dark mode support for a more complete music player experience.

 ---